enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     (only only this) redshift output.
 Can be used repeatedly in the same manner as the previous parameter.
 Default: none ``OutputFirstTimeAtLevel`` (external)
-    This forces enzo to output when a given level is reached, and at every level thereafter.
+    This forces Enzo to output when a given level is reached, and at every level thereafter.
 Default is 0 (off).
 User can usefully specify anything up to the maximum number of levels in a given simulation.
 ``XrayLowerCutoffkeV``, ``XrayUpperCutoffkeV``, ``XrayTableFileName``, (external)
-    These parameters are used in 2D projections (enzo -p ...).
+    These parameters are used in 2D projections (``enzo -p ...``).
 The first two specify the X-ray band (observed at z=0) to be used, and the last gives the name of an ascii file that contains the X-ray spectral information.
 A gzipped version of this file good for bands